mithi/epic-react-exercises/content/react/hooks/3/notes.md

 ## My implementation

 1. It's better to put all the states in one state object (ie `{status, pokemonData, error}`), instead of having several `useState()` declarations.
-    -   Aside from simplicity, it's because of the fact that each change in state could trigger an immediate rerender, which we don't intend to do.
+    -   Aside from simplicity, it's because each state change could trigger an immediate rerender, which we don't intend to do.
 2. [PokemonInfoCard](https://github.com/mithi/epic-notes/blob/88e640ea4faa7ad7d536aa4f23a837c50abd3fd8/content/react/hooks/3/components/pokemon-info-card.js#L48) takes a `pokemonName` and fetches the data.
     -   It contains the logic of what to render depending on its status (`idle`, `pending`, `rejected`, `resolved`).
 It manages three things: The current `status`, and the `error` or `pokemonData` if any.
 3. [CustomErrorBoundary](https://github.com/mithi/epic-notes/blob/main/content/react/hooks/3/components/custom-error-boundary.js) wraps the `PokemonInfoCard` which takes a `key`, `FallbackComponent`, and `resetFunction`.
     -   If an error occurs, the boundary will render the supplied `FallbackComponent`, instead of its children. - The `resetFunction` is a function (we define and provide) that's intended to be used by the `FallbackComponent` to trigger unmounting and mounting of a new `ErrorBoundary`.
     -   Modifying a component's `key` will trigger a rerender, and that's what the `resetFunction` (that we supplied) must do.
 4. [Put it all together](https://github.com/mithi/epic-notes/blob/main/content/react/hooks/3/app.js), the overall component, only has two main components, the `pokemonSearchbar` and `pokemonInfoCard` wrapped by `CustomErrorBoundary`
-    -   It also only has one state which is `submittedName`. `submittedName` is NOT necessarily a real pokemon name, it is whatever the string is in the search bar when the submit button is clicked... .
+    -   It now only has two states which is `submittedName` and `incompleteName`. `submittedName` is NOT necessarily a real pokemon name, it is whatever the string is in the search bar when the submit button is clicked..
+    -   `incompleteName` used to be handled by the search bar component, but this state was lifted up because, it is required to reset the boundary function.
     -   The `resetErrorBoundaryFunction` resets by setting the current `submittedName` to `""`. `""` would never be equal to a previous `submittedName` because our user interface would not allow that to be submitted.
 This guarantees that the error boundary would be remounted.

 ## A Few Code Snippets